-On February 26, 2020, the BCSC announced that JT Trader Financial Services Ltd. was serving residents of British Columbia without a license to do so.
-According to their website, JT Trader is an online foreign exchange broker that offers cutting-edge trading tools to institutional and retail clients globally.
+February 26, 2020: The BCSC announced that JT Trader Financial Services Ltd. was serving residents of British Columbia without a license to do so.
+According to its website, JT Trader is an online foreign exchange broker that offers cutting-edge trading tools to institutional and retail clients globally.

 Who Is Impacted?

 Financial service providers offering foreign exchange, virtual asset, or fintech solutions serving audiences in multiple states (United States), provinces (Canada), or countries (Global).
 Risk managers for online payment services and money transfer businesses–such as Meastro, Visa, Mastercard, and WebMoney who serve JT Trader–will need to identify and reassess their own risk in doing business with and enabling these transactions for JT Trader.

 According to the BCSC, JT Trader was operating out of Toronto, in the Canadian province of Ontario.
 Ontario is regulated by the OSC (Ontario Securities Commission).
 Both BCSC and OSC are members of the CSA (Canadian Securities Administrators).
 Due to the nature of JT Trader’s business, they will need to secure regulatory approval from every provincial regulator where they have at least one user.

 JT Trader’s actions have placed the company on several international watchlists and adverse media lists.
 Companies who serve JT Trader will need to complete risk assessments to determine if they can continue to support their business activity.

 Compliance teams should consider whether their AML tools can easily identify what jurisdiction their user is from and whether they are legally able to serve the user.